epfl-ada/ada-2021-project-aibohphobia/README.md

 - Are there any blind spots in media where females are especially neglected?
 - Is there a difference in how females/males at a certain age are quoted?

+Extra ideas (draft selene):
+- can we identify speakers who were quoted and that triggered a change in trend?
+Example: a woman is quoted once as she talks about topic A. After that we see an increase of women quoted talking about topic A ?
+Like some turning points in media?
+- Take data from countries who are known to be more "gender equal" or that have made statements for gender equality (like scandinavian countries) and compare with the rest of the world to see of this is actually reflected in media.

 ## Additional datasets

-We are interested in linking the quote to a geographical place, we do so by taking the origin of location of the journal.
+As we are interested in linking the quote to a geographical place, we do so by taking the origin of location of the journal.
-We currently use the URL given by the QuoteBank to retrieve information about the journal though the wikidata API. **
+We currently use the URL given by the QuoteBank dataset to retrieve information about the journal though the wikidata API. **

-As of now we do not plan on adding any additional datasets.
+As of now we do not plan on using any additional datasets.

 ## Methods
 **Data cleaning: **

 A function is used to clean the data in the following ways:
 - Remove "None" speakers
-- Remove speakers with a probabily inferior to a certain threshold (50%)
+- Remove speakers with a probability inferior to a certain threshold (50%)
 - Make sure quotes are non empty
 - Change QID's to labels for eg. "Q31"-->"Belgium"
-- Output json file for each year ??
-- Please add Lisa/Souche
+- Tags are added if the url contains specific mentions of a topic from a predefined list (e.g.: sports, business, music...)

 **Extraction of information from journals:**
 - Using the URL's from QuoteBank, we extract features such as the country of origin from the newspaper using WikiData API

-** **

-## Graphs to do
+**Initial analysis of data**

+Comparison of number of male versus female quotes
-- Compare number of males vs females
+- Overall difference in count of males versus females, over all years.
-- Group by country, redo females vs males
-- Group by age group and look at the distribution of speakers by gender
-- Group by topics and analyse men vs women
+- Overall count of male versus female quotes, per year.
+- Overall count of male versus female quotes, per category.
+- Overall count of male versus female quotes, per year and per category.
+- Overall count of male versus female quotes, per country/geographical location.
+- Overall count of male versus female quotes, per year and per country/geographical location.

+Tests for statistical significance
+- Perform statistical tests to see if the difference between counts of males and females per year is statistically significant.
+- Perform statistical tests to see if the difference per year and per category is statistically significant.
+- Perform statistical tests to see if the difference per year and per location is statistically significant.

+**Deeper analysis**

+Comparison of media coverage depending on gender in highly repsected media
+- Based on a set of media sources deemed to be "highly respected" (which will be defined and justified), compare the number of males and females that have been quoted and test if there is any statistical significance.

+Comparison in length of quote
+- Perform statistical tests to analyse whether a difference in the length of quotes between is significant between years and location or category.

+Media coverage in function of age
+- Group speakers into classes of age and analyse trends that can appear with respect to aforementioned criteria between genders.

+**Results**
+In this part, we want to analyse the data obtained during our analysis in order to formulate and present the trends or any interesting results that we might have uncovered.

+Results can be presented in several ways, depending on the information that needs to be transmitted:
+- For geographical trends, we could present a world map indicating the male-female difference for the countries studied.
+We could also add the category where females are most (or least) quoted, or mention rapidly growing categories where females are increasingly gaining floor over the years.
+This would give indications concerning how the media in that country represents the genders.
+- The results could also be presented by category or subject, showing how quotes are distributed amongst genders within a certain subject.
+- To these visualisations, we could add extra statistics on the average length of the quote or age of the speaker.
+- Finally, we could present detailed results on a few known journals (from the "highly respected" set)

 ## Libraries of interest